Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 The nodes set up are named to `TachyonMaster`, `TachyonWorker1`, `TachyonWorker2` and so on.

-To ssh into a node, run
+To ssh into a node, run:

 ```bash
 $ vagrant ssh <node name>
 ```

-For example, you can ssh into `TachyonMaster` with
+For example, you can ssh into `TachyonMaster` with:

 ```bash
 $ vagrant ssh TachyonMaster
 ```

-All software are installed under root directory, e.g. Tachyon is installed in /tachyon, Hadoop is installed in /hadoop.
+All software is installed under root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`.

 # Configure Tachyon integration with Yarn

-Yarn has been installed as a part of Hadoop2.4.1.
+Yarn has been installed as a part of Hadoop version 2.4.1.
 Notice that, by default Tachyon binaries built by vagrant script do not include this YARN integration.
 You should first stop the default Tachyon service, re-compile Tachyon with profile yarn specified to have the Yarn client and ApplicationMaster for Tachyon.

 ```bash